-For further information on the format and structure requirements for annexes to communications, and recommendations on the structure of written evidence, refer to the Guidelines, Part A, General Rules, Section 1, Means of Communication, Time Limits, paragraph 3.1.3.
+For further information on the format and structure requirements for annexes to communications, and recommendations on the structure of written evidence, see the Guidelines, Part A, Section 10, Evidence, 2 How to submit evidence.

 The recommendations together with the requirements for written evidence set in Article 55(2) EUTMDR are sent to the opponent together with the Office's communication of the applicant's request for proof of use.